erhant/ethernaut-evm-challenges/script/README.md

 }
 ```

 Here, you just have to write the attack within `attack` function, and it should "just work".
+The `SolveScript` also exposes a variable called `player` that holds your address as well.